Pelosi arrives in Taiwan amid tensions with China

 “By traveling to Taiwan, we honor our commitment to democracy: reaffirming that the freedoms of Taiwan — and all democracies — must be respected,” she added.

-Pelosi also noted that the visit “in no way contradicts the long-standing One China policy,” which is the U.S. position that acknowledges Taiwan as being part of China.
+Pelosi also noted that the visit “in no way contradicts the long-standing One China policy” in which the U.S. acknowledges Beijing’s position that there is only one Chinese government.

 Pelosi is now the highest-ranking U.S. official to travel to Taiwan since 1997, when then-Speaker Newt Gingrich (R-Ga.) touched down in the territory.
 Pelosi previously visited Taiwan in 1999, but she was not a congressional leader at the time.

-Pelosi on Tuesday was joined by Reps.
-Mark Takano (D-Calif.) and Suzan DelBene (D-Wash.).
+Pelosi on Tuesday was joined by a delegation of House Democrats including Foreign Affairs Chairman Gregory Meeks of New York, Veterans’ Affairs Chairman Mark Takano of California and Reps.
+Suzan DelBene of Washington state, Raja Krishnamoorthi of Illinois and Andy Kim of New Jersey.

 The visit was quickly applauded by Pelosi’s Republican colleagues.
-In a statement issued right after she landed, a group of 26 GOP senators, including Minority Leader Mitch McConnell (Ky.), said they support the trip.Georgians can claim an embryo as a dependent on tax returnsRepublicans look for escape hatch amid controversy on veterans bill
+In a statement issued right after she landed, a group of 26 GOP senators, including Minority Leader Mitch McConnell (Ky.), said they support the trip.Airbnb removes ‘slave cabin’ Missouri rentalDemocrats urge Supreme Court to uphold affirmative action in college admissions

 “We support Speaker of the House of Representatives Nancy Pelosi’s trip to Taiwan,” the group of Republicans wrote.
 “For decades, members of the United States Congress, including previous Speakers of the House, have travelled to Taiwan.
 This travel is consistent with the United States’ One China policy to which we are committed.
 We are also committed now, more than ever, to all elements of the Taiwan Relations Act.”